 A midwest guy lookin' to tell stories from coast to coast

-Some of his favorite credits include: Steven Kodaly in She Loves Me; Benedick in Much Ado About Nothing; Curly McLain in Oklahoma!; Ed Carmichael in You Can't Take It With You; Giles Ralston in The Mousetrap; Christian de Neuvillette in Cyrano de Bergerac; Frederic in Pirates of Penzance; Robertson Ay in Mary Poppins.
+Some of my favorite credits include: Bob Wallace in White Christmas; Judas in Godspell; Steven Kodaly in She Loves Me; Benedick in Much Ado About Nothing; Curly McLain in Oklahoma!; Ed Carmichael in You Can't Take It With You; Giles Ralston in The Mousetrap; Christian de Neuvillette in Cyrano de Bergerac; Robertson Ay in Mary Poppins.

-As a performing artist it is my desire to create spaces where humans have the opportunity to connect with one another in order that they may transcend the mundane; ignite the soul's passion to live, reflect, and transform beyond the walls of the theatre.
+As a performing artist it is my desire to tell stories and create spaces where humans have the opportunity to connect with one another in order to understand and be understood, to

 Thanks for checking out my site!